nku-shengzheliu/SER30K/README.md

 ## Model Zoo
 LORA and LORA-V on SER30K dataset.

-The weights file is coming soon.
+The checkpoint files are coming soon.
 <table>
     <tr>
         <td>Model</td>